Straighten Your Smile with Confidence

-Proudly serving the North and South Shores of Long Island, Lindenhurst Orthodontics is your trusted and family orthodontist.
-We work hard to provide you, and your family, with the most gentle, effective, and patient-focused orthodontics possible.
+Proudly serving the North and South Shores of Long Island, Lindenhurst Orthodontics is your trusted family orthodontist.
+We are committed to providing gentle, effective, and patient-focused care for every member of your family.

-Each patient is more than a visitor in our office, and we treat every patient as if they are family.
-We offer various orthodontic treatments for children, teens, and adults, including braces and Invisalign.
-With advanced technology and comprehensive techniques, you can expect unparalleled orthodontic care.
+Every patient is more than a visitor in our office—we treat each person like family.
+We offer a full range of orthodontic treatments for children, teens, and adults, including braces and Invisalign.
+Using advanced technology and comprehensive techniques, we deliver orthodontic care you can trust and results you’ll be proud to show.

 Types of Braces